 In Table 7.4, emission factors for each pollutant and waste typology are reported.
 Emission factors have been estimated on the basis of a study conducted by ENEA (De Stefanis P., 1999), based on emission data from a large sample of Italian incinerators (FEDERAMBIENTE, 1998; AMA-Comune di Roma, 1996), legal thresholds (Ministerial Decree 19 November 1997, n.
 503 of the Ministry of Environment; Ministerial Decree 12 July 1990) and expert judgements.
 Since 2010, emission factors for urban waste incinerators have been updated on the basis of data provided by plants (ENEA-federAmbiente, 2012; De Stefanis P., 2012) concerning the annual stack flow, the amount of waste burned and the average concentrations of the pollutants at the stack.
 As the emission factors are considerably lower than the old ones due to the application of very efficient abatement systems it was necessary to apply a linear smoothing methodology assuming a progressive application of the abatement systems between 2005 and 2010.
 In a similar way, emission factors for industrial waste incinerators have been updated from 2010 onwards on the basis of the 2019 EMEP/EEA Guidebook.
 Similarly to municipal waste smoothing has been applied between 2005 and 2010 supposing a linear application of the abatement systems.
 In particular, for 5C1bi the HCB emission factors comes from table 3-1 of the 2019 EMEP/EEA Guidebook considering an abatement efficiency of 90% while PCB emission factors derives from 2007 Guidebook but considering 90% abatement (no value in the 2019 EMEP/EEA Guidebook).
-For 5C1biii the emission factors from 2019 EMEP/EEA Guidebook have been used for PCB while HCB emission factors derives from 2007 Guidebook because of a lack of information in the last guidebook.
-For 5C1biv emission factors from 2019 EMEP/EEA Guidebook have been considered without abatement because information about this specific category of plant is under investigation.
+For 5C1biii the emission factors from 2019 EMEP/EEA Guidebook have been used for PCB while HCB emission factors derives from 2019 EMEP/EEA Guidebook have been considered without abatement because information about this specific category of plant is under investigation.